Here's how Sensex and Nifty benchmarks performed on Thursday

 Fuel prices in Delhi and Mumbai

 Fuel prices remained unchanged on Thursday.
-In Delhi, diesel is priced at ₹87.66 per liter, while petrol is sold at ₹94.76 per liter.
-In Mumbai, diesel is available at ₹92.13 per liter and petrol at ₹104.19 per liter.
+In Delhi, diesel is priced at ₹87.66 per liter and petrol at ₹94.76 per liter.
+In Mumbai, diesel is retailing for ₹92.13 per liter, while petrol is available at ₹104.19 per liter.